 Unfortunately, student loan debt is a reality for most U.S. college students.
 In fact, around 70% of graduates leave college with student loans to repay.1

-For federal student loans, the standard repayment plan expects borrowers to pay off their student debt in less than 10 years, but for many, it may take twice as long.
+For federal non-consolidated student loans, the standard repayment plan expects borrowers to pay off their student debt in 10 years, but for many, it may take twice as long.
 According to research conducted by Citizens Financial Group, 60% of student debt borrowers expect to pay off their student loans in the 40s.2 For most, that’s over 20 years from graduating college!

 This means that while you’re repaying your student loans, you may also be paying for a mortgage or personal loan, or even a parent plus loan on behalf of your children who are attending college.

 Data collected at the state level supports these findings, including a study conducted by the One Wisconsin Institute which found that it takes graduates of Wisconsin universities 19.7 years to pay off an undergraduate degree and 23 years to pay off a graduate degree.3

 Just how many borrowers are actually in their 40s?
 Well, the Federal Reserve reports there are 6.8 million student loan borrowers between 40-49 years of age, holding a collective debt of $229.6 billion.4

 This is not exactly a “so what?” situation!
 While it’s difficult to determine the actual implications of the growing student debt burden, many believe it has a strong impact on the housing industry as well as the age of retirement.